-How the Institute of Medicine Arrived at Their Vitamin D Recommendation, 5.0 out of 5 based on 1 rating
+Transcript: How the Institute of Medicine Arrived at their Vitamin D Recommendation

 I did like how they went about it, though.
-They asked the expert: the human body.
-When our body senses we don’t have enough active vitamin D for adequate bone health it releases a hormone, called PTH, to boost our levels.
-And so the Institute of Medicine figured why don’t we just listen in on the body’s own innate wisdom and find out which level of vitamn D it feels comfortable with for bone health.
-And that number is about 20 ng/ml, here as 50 nanomole per liter.
-Once we fall below that our body is like uh, oh, and starts producing this PTH to protect our bones from softening.
-But that’s just the bone; what about the other 3 dozen organs affected by vitamin D?
+I mean, they asked the expert: the human body.
+When our body senses we don’t have enough active vitamin D for adequate bone health, it releases a hormone, called PTH, to boost our levels.
+And so, the Institute of Medicine figured, why don’t we just listen in on the body’s own innate wisdom, and find out which level of vitamin D it feels comfortable with for bone health?
+And that number is about 20 nanograms/ml, here as 50 nanomoles per liter.
+Once we fall below that, our body is like uh, oh, and starts producing this PTH to protect our bones from softening.
+But that’s just the bone; what about the other three dozen organs affected by vitamin D?

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.

 Please consider volunteering to help out on the site.